 What is a scab?

-It’s a protective crust that forms over a cut or wound during healing.
+A scab a protective crust that forms over a cut or wound during healing.
 If someone has unhealed wounds, you can’t touch them.
 You can’t get close to them.
-They’re sensitive and touching the wound or the root can cause a reaction.
+They’re sensitive and touching the wound or the root can cause a reaction or even be contagious.

 I remember one night in Bible college, a couple of friends from school were over and talking in the living room and we were about to pray for each other…to be men.
-They had been having a discussion on the girls they liked or something, and I had walked in in time for prayer which got delayed.
+They had been having a discussion on the girls they liked or something, and I had walked into the room in time for prayer which got delayed.
 Instead, another conversation started about not fearing being leaders and acting like God intends for men to act.
-A specific sister from school who evidently we were each offended with kept coming up — and we proceeded to discuss what annoyed us about her, and how frustrated and hurt she’d made each of us, or how much we won’t miss her when she leaves, and utter garbage unbecoming of men of God like that.
+A specific sister from school who evidently we were each offended with kept coming up in the discussion — and we proceeded to discuss what annoyed us about her, and how frustrated and hurt she’d made each of us, or how much we won’t miss her when she leaves.
+Utter garbage unbecoming of men of God like that.

 We all got convicted very fast and decided to pray for her and repent.
 Not until after we laid hands on each other and prayed for each other to be real men of God.